anirudhbhashyam/QR-Algorithm/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QR Algorithm's documentation!
+QR Algorithm's Documentation
 ========================================

 .. automodule:: qr.hessenberg
    :members:

+.. automodule:: qr.qr
+   :members:
+   :special-members: __init__

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 Indices and tables